conquestace/image-organizer/README.md

   without the command line.
 Provide a source folder and destination directory, then click **Extract** to save JSON files grouped by rating.

+### Batch WD-Tagger Page

+- The `/batch/` page tags all images under a folder (including subfolders) using the WD-14 tagger.
+- Tags are saved as `.txt` files next to each image and a `tags.json` file is created in the chosen output directory.

 ### Metadata Extraction

 - The script is capable of extracting the "prompts" metadata field from image files using the `exifread` library.
 This metadata can then be used to categorize images if no specific keyword match occurs.